globocom/enforcement/README.md

 Enforcement works as a Kubernetes Operator, which observes the creation of ClusterRule objects.
 These objects define rules that specify a set of clusters and the packages they are to receive.
 \
 \
-When Enforcement detects the creation of a cluster in the central Kubernetes service, it registers the cluster and asks ArgoCD to install the packages configured for the cluster.
+When Enforcement detects the creation of a cluster in cluster source, it registers the cluster and asks ArgoCD to install the packages configured for the cluster.
 \
 \
 ArgoCD installs all packages in the cluster and ensures that they are always present.